Ming–Việt War: Viet victory

-In 1424, the Hongxi Emperor dismissed Huang Fu, the governor of the province, and replaced him with Chen Zhi, Earl of Yongchang.
+In 1424, the Hongxi Emperor dismissed Huang Fu as governor of Jiaozhi and replaced him with Chen Zhi, Earl of Yongchang.
 According to historians, this decision to remove an experienced and respected governor was a grave mistake.
-Chen Zhi was unsuccessful in his role, facing challenges with supplies and a lack of knowledge about local conditions.
-As a result, on 8 May 1426, the Xuande Emperor made the decision to replace him with General Wang Tong.
-At the same time, the Emperor announced to his ministers his intention to end the war in Jiaozhi, but there were differing opinions among the ministers.
-Jian Yi and Xia Yuanji argued for the continuation of the war, while Yang Shiqi and Yang Rong supported the Emperor's decision.
-Ultimately, it was decided to strengthen the army in Jiaozhi by sending 20,000 soldiers from China and recruiting 30,000 Viet soldiers locally.
-Additionally, hereditary soldiers from military farms were mobilized, which further strained the supply situation for the troops.
+Chen faced challenges with supplies and was unfamiliar with local conditions.
+Consequently, on 8 May 1426, the Xuande Emperor appointed Wang Tong as the new governor, and at the same time announced to his ministers his intention to end the war in Jiaozhi.
+The ministers held differing opinions, with Jian Yi and Xia Yuanji arguing for the continuation of the war, while Yang Shiqi and Yang Rong supported the Emperor's decision.
+The court ultimately decided to strengthen the army in Jiaozhi by sending 20,000 soldiers from China and recruiting 30,000 Viet soldiers locally.
+Additionally, the Ming mobilized hereditary soldiers from military farms, which further strained the supply situation for the troops.

-Now the army of Lê Lợi had strengthened and was not inferior in weaponry to the Ming forces.
 The army was largely composed of Viet soldiers led by Chinese officers.

-In the winter, Lê Lợi attacked the Ming garrisons and defeated them in several battles, causing the Ming forces to lose tens of thousands of soldiers.
-In January 1427, the Emperor decided to send strong reinforcements to Jiaozhi, appointing Liu Sheng as their commander.
+Lê Lợi's army had been greatly strengthened through years of warfare against the Ming.
+Between 1418 and 1425, his forces captured increasing quantities of Ming weapons and military supplies in several major battles, allowing them to rapidly improve their armaments.
+In the winter of 1426, Lê Lợi attacked the Ming garrisons and defeated them in several battles, causing the Ming forces to lose tens of thousands of soldiers.
+The Emperor sent strong reinforcements to Jiaozhi in January 1427, appointing Liu Sheng as their commander.
 At the same time, he sent Huang Fu to Jiaozhi.
-In April 1427, after a months-long siege, the Viets captured the fortress of Xương Giang.
+After a months-long siege in April, the Viets captured the fortress of Xương Giang.
 This victory marked a turning point in the war–a shift from guerrilla tactics to a regular army capable of openly confronting the enemy.
-In September 1427, when Liu Sheng's army of 150,000 men approached the borders, Lê Lợi unexpectedly sent a message to the Ming court, proposing to recognize Trần Cảo, a descendant of the Trần dynasty, as the ruler of Đại Việt if the Chinese guaranteed autonomy.
-A few days later, Liu Sheng's army was defeated and lost 70,000 men.
+When Liu's 150,000-strong army approached the borders in September 1427, Lê Lợi unexpectedly sent a message to the Ming court, proposing to recognize Trần Cảo, a descendant of the Trần dynasty, as the ruler of Đại Việt if the Chinese guaranteed autonomy.
+A few days later, Liu's army was defeated and lost 70,000 men.
 Wang Tong then agreed to Lê Lợi's terms and began to retreat to China.
-The Ming court only learned of Lê Lợi's offer on 16 November, a month after Liu Sheng's defeat.
-The ministers were still divided in their opinions on the conflict, but the Emperor accepted Lê Lợi's proposal to restore the Trần dynasty and in the first months of 1428, both the military and civilian personnel of the Ming court left Jiaozhi.
+The Ming court only learned of Lê Lợi's offer on 16 November, a month after Liu's defeat.
+The ministers were still divided in their opinions on the conflict, but the Emperor accepted Lê Lợi's proposal to restore the Trần dynasty.
+In the first months of 1428, both the military and civilian personnel of the Ming court left Jiaozhi.
 After his victory, Lê Lợi informed the Chinese envoys that Trần Cảo had died and he would rule alone.
 He also refused to repatriate the remaining Chinese soldiers and officials.